House impeaches Alejandro Mayorkas in historic vote, punishing DHS chief over handling of U.S.-Mexico border

 The Department of Homeland Security has said Congress has never given the executive branch the resources and personnel needed to detain every migrant as required by federal immigration law.
 It also denied Mayorkas lied to lawmakers, pointing to how the department uses "operational control" internally.

-"The problems with our broken and outdated immigration system are not new," Mayorkas wrote last month in a letter to Rep. Mark Green of Tennessee, the Republican chairman of the House Homeland Security Committee.
+"The problems with our broken and outdated immigration system are not new," Mayorkas wrote last month in a letter to the chairman of the Homeland Security Committee.
 "We need a legislative solution and only Congress can provide it."

 Mayorkas also said the push to impeach him had not shaken him.